AP Psychology

 Advanced Placement (AP) Psychology (also known as AP Psych) and its corresponding exam are part of the College Board's Advanced Placement Program.
 This course is tailored for students interested in the field of psychology and as an opportunity to earn Advanced Placement credit or exemption from a college-level psychology course.
-It was the shortest AP exam until the AP Physics C exam was split into two separate exams in 2006.

 AP Psychology is often considered one of the easier AP exams; relative to the other tests, the material is rather straightforward and much easier to self-study.
 Among all the social studies Advanced Placement exams, the Psych exam had the second-highest passing rate in 2018.

 Topics covered

 The College Board provides a course of study to help educators prepare their students for the AP Psychology exam.
 The exam covers the following 5 areas.
 The percentage indicates the portion of the multiple-choice section of the exam focused on each content area: